'Stable Genius' Authors Describe Trump Presidency As A 'Den Of Dysfunction'

 DAVE DAVIES, HOST:

 Vice President Pence didn't say anything, even though his son is in the military.
 Rex Tillerson, the secretary of state, was the only one to stand up to confront the president.
 And after the meeting ended, he said that the president was an effing moron.
-And this was so important because now we're at the precipice of a possible war with Iran.
-And President Trump, if this is how he respects - or disrespects, rather - the military leaders, the relationship he has with the people, he's going to be counting on to lead Americans into battle, that is alarming for those in the military, according to the people we spoke with.
+And this was so important because if this is how he respects - or disrespects, rather - the military leaders, the relationship he has with the people, he's going to be counting on to lead Americans into battle, that is alarming for those in the military, according to the people we spoke with.

 RUCKER: That's right.
 And he called the war in Afghanistan a loser war.

-LEONNIG: So keep in mind, as Phil described, that these three very senior people in the administration are hopeful about guiding a novice president.
+CAROL LEONNIG: So keep in mind, as Phil described, that these three very senior people in the administration are hopeful about guiding a novice president.
 They're excited about the opportunity to help teach him.
 They have been frustrated, to be clear, because he doesn't seem to know, you know, why it's important to have these bases that basically, as Mattis said numerous times in this meeting, this is what keeps us safe, Mr. President.
-And they wanted to help him.
-But there's something really interesting that comes out in this scene and is repeated over and over again with President Trump, which is he doesn't like people telling him what's going on or what's true or what they - what expertise they bring to bear on a subject.
-That almost is an insult to him.
-And he says, you know what?
-I don't need to hear anymore.
-I know.
-I have good instincts.
-And that is basically his reaction in this room.

 He doesn't enjoy hearing that there should be bases on the Korean Peninsula.
 He talks about how they need to make some money, why foreign countries need to pay our military to be where they are based to protect the Middle East or protect Western Europe.
 He is saying, you know, we need to make money off this.
 And that is something that just drives so many people in the room bonkers to the point that Rex Tillerson stands up and says, that's not why people put on a uniform, Mr. President.
 They're protecting our freedom.
 It's not about making money.
 It's not about making a buck.